wp-plugins/wti-like-post/readme.txt

 * Plugin frontend view
 * Widget admin view
 * Widget frontend view
+* Admin shortcode functionality
+* Showing most liked posts on a page

 == Changelog ==

+= 1.2 =
+* Added shortcode for showing most liked posts interms of a page.
+Also fixed issues with css file.

 = 1.1 =
 * Added 3 different voting styles with 3 sets of images